-We modern humans tend to look down on our ancient Neanderthal cousins.
-In our imagination, Neanderthals were brutish, cave dwelling lunks who couldn’t hack it once we left Africa and set up shop in Neanderthal territory in Europe, Central Asia, and the Middle East.
+Modern humans tend to look down on our ancient Neanderthal cousins.
+In popular culture, Neanderthals have been portrayed as brutish, cave-dwelling lunks who couldn't hack it once ancient human ancestors left Africa and set up shop in Neanderthal territory in Europe, Central Asia, and the Middle East.

-But Neanderthals were more sophisticated than we tend to give them credit for.
+But Neanderthals were more sophisticated than they're often given credit for.
 They had sophisticated tools and almost certainly had some form of spoken language.
-And, according to new research, Neanderthals likely took to the seas long before modern humans.
+And, according to new research, Neanderthals likely took to the seas long before modern humans and their ancestors.

 Wandering The Ocean